Skip to Content

 Tennessee River

-The Tennessee River is without question among the best places to rockhound in Tennessee.
-Here, you can find freshwater pearls but don’t forget to search in its tributaries as well.
+The Tennessee River is, without question, among the best places to rockhound in Tennessee.
+Here, you can find freshwater pearls but don’t forget to search for them in their tributaries.
 Try to find freshwater mussels to obtain the best pearls.

 In the sands of the river, you have a high chance of finding amber, especially near the region of Coffee Bluff.
 Don’t omit the Little Tennessee River, as in its red clay portions.
 You can find rock crystals and quartz crystals.